Nevenall/sufficient-reason/System/Paradox (working).md

   d6       | Several scenes       |
   d8       |                   |
   d10      |                   |
-  d12      | Permenant         | A permenant weird
+  d12      | permenant         | A permenant weird
   d12, d4  |                   | Quiet d4
   d12, d6  |                   | Quiet d6
   d12, d8  |                   | Quiet d8
   d12, d10 |                   |
   d12, d12 |                   |
-  more     | Permenant         | The mage is lost in a forever quiet.
+  more     | permenant         | The mage is lost in a forever quiet.
 Some suspect this is how maurauders are born.

   Table: Paradox Backlash

 ### Weirds

   A weird is a complication that marks someone as a mage and, at the least, makes it more difficult to pass as an ordinary mortal.
 Some weirds are trivial, like souring milk or beer, and fade quickly.
-Other weirds can permenantly twist a mage into premature decrepatude.
+Other weirds can permenantly twist a mage into premature decrepitude.

   ?
     need to figure out the weirds scale.
 What is the duration, what is the degree of hindrance.
     Do they fade automatically, or can you find ways to remove, or overcome them?
-Are they all permenant, just some as easier to get rid of then others? mmm...
+Are they all permeant, just some as easier to get rid of then others? mmm...
   ?

 ### Quiet

   ?
     what is a quiet like from the outside, and from the inside.
 From the outside it looks exactly like a coma or brain death.
-    From the inside it's a whole realm of strangness.
+    From the inside it's a whole realm of strangeness.
 The most important thing is how do you escape it?
   ?

 ### Generating Paradox